EASTWOOD’S COACH DANIEL MARTINEZ

 DANIEL MORA WINS INAUGURAL SPIRIT OF ‘76 SCHOLARSHIP

-El Paso, Texas, May 14, 2026 - The Spirit of ’76 Scholarship Fund proudly announces its first recipient — Daniel Mora, a graduating senior at Eastwood High School, whose leadership, discipline, and integrity embody the enduring values of the 1976 Texas State Championship basketball team.
+El Paso, Texas — May 14, 2026 — The Spirit of ’76 Scholarship Fund proudly named Daniel Mora, a graduating senior at Eastwood High School, as its inaugural scholarship recipient.

 CITY OF EL PASO HONORS EASTWOOD’S 1976 STATE CHAMPIONS DAY